awsdocs/amazon-opensearch-service-developer-guide/doc_source/alerting.md

 ## Differences<a name="alerting-diff"></a>

-Compared to OpenSearch, alerting in Amazon OpenSearch Service has some notable differences\.
+Compared to the open\-source version of OpenSearch, alerting in Amazon OpenSearch Service has some notable differences\.

 ### Amazon SNS support<a name="alerting-diff-sns"></a>